sonofsatoshi/sonofsatoshi.github.io/_posts/2023-10-15-building-bitcoin-apps.md

 ---
 layout: post
 title:  Building Bitcoin Mobile Apps
 description: Unlike younger counterparts like Ethereum, Bitcoin wasn't designed with programmability in mind.
 The absence of smart contracts in Bitcoin's architecture fundamentally alters the approach to app development.
-In this landscape, simplicity is king, and limitations are plentiful.
-However, it's within these constraints that creativity and ingenuity are truly tested...
+In this landscape, simplicity reigns supreme, and limitations abound.
+Yet, it is within these constraints that creativity and ingenuity are truly tested, and mobile apps find their place...
 date:   2023-10-15 11:02:01 +11:00
 tags:   [bitcoin,lightning network,nostr,apps]
 ---